-Principles of consolidation: The consolidated financial statements include the accounts of Conference of State Bank Supervisors, Inc., the Foundation and SRR (collectively referred to as CSBS).
+Principles of consolidation: The consolidated financial statements include the accounts of the Conference, the Foundation and SRR (collectively referred to as CSBS).
 All significant intercompany accounts and transactions have been eliminated in consolidation.

 Basis of presentation: The consolidated financial statement presentation follows the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC).
 As required by the Not-For-Profit Entities topic of the FASB ASC, CSBS is required to report information regarding its financial position and activities according to two classes of net assets: without donor restrictions and with donor restrictions.